 But — the selection of the material may be different, (we are not so interested in the character of Mark Antony, as in how he gets his effect in the "Friends, Romans, countrymen" speech), and what you expect the students to take away with them is different.

 That means that it may not matter whether you can remember (or reproduce in assessment) how to derive the equation for working out a standard deviation, but it may matter whether you know when to use it.
 Does anyone care whether you can name the main food groups, as long as you eat a balanced diet?

 Education becomes training (in my opinion) when the balance shifts so far in the direction of utility, that you do not concern yourself with the background material, and in particular when continuing debates about the validity of that material are ignored.
 This may be legitimate: surveyors can safely be trained without reference to the curvature of the earth.
 It may not: counsellors are often trained without reference to the extremely dubious content of some of their psychology.

 This kind of curriculum assumes that what needs to be learned exists "out there" — that the task of education (or training) is to induct you into an established body of knowledge.

-It has been argued that this is true of most academic knowledge up to first-degree level, and certainly it is necessary to provide a basic foundation .
+It has been argued that this is true of most academic knowledge up to first-degree level, and certainly it is necessary to provide a basic foundation.
 Not everyone will need to build beyond that foundation.
-Lawyers, for example, need to know the law, which already exists: only a few judges (and lawyers who become politicians) will go on to make new law or change existing law.
+Lawyers, for example, need to know the law, which already exists: only a few judges (and lawyers who become politicians) will go on to make it.
 The laws of physics, too, are well-established and tested: only the occasional jumped-up patent-office clerk modifies them.